 The Bottom Line

-If you want a watch with better battery life, more training metrics, faster GPS, and specific trail running features, go with the Forerunner 245
+If you want a watch with better battery life, more training metrics, faster GPS, and Audio Prompts, go with the Forerunner 245.

 In my previous post on the Garmin Forerunner 235 and Vivoactive 3 (Music), I ultimately went with the Vivoactive 3 Music, which is what I still have today.
 If I were to keep either of these new watches, I would actually go with the Forerunner 245 (Music).

 The main concerns I had with the older Forerunner 235 are now resolved in the update—the heart rate monitor no longer juts out, and the build doesn’t feel as bulky.
 The training stats are also very valuable as a runner trying to go for PRs.
-My only qualm would be the lack of altimeter, but the other features outweigh this drawback.
+My only qualm would be the lack of altimeter, but the other features outweigh this drawback (remember that you can upload your workout to Strava, which will correct your elevation stats).
 The Forerunner 245 Music also retails at the same price as the Vivoactive 4 ($350), and the non-music Forerunner 245 is even cheaper at around $300.

 Where to Buy the Garmin Forerunner 245 (Music) and Vivoactive 4